nikigeor/EvolveU-project1/README.md

 Step 2:
 Open the terminal and git clone https://github.com/nikigeor/EvolveU-project1.git.
 Step 3:
 Run "npm install".
-Make sure no other terminal is running "server.js" Step 4: run "node server.js"
+Make sure no other terminal is running port 3001 or "server.js" Step 4: run "node server.js"
 Step 5:
-Open another terminal(don't close the other terminal) and run "curl http://localhost:3001" Step 6:
 Open the browser and enter "localhost:3001" and Enjoy!